graphprotocol/graph-node/docker/README.md

 The Docker Compose setup requires an Ethereum network name and node to connect to.
-By default, it will use `mainnet:http://host.docker.internal:8545` in order to connect to an Ethereum node running on your host machine.
+By default, it will use `mainnet:http://host.docker.internal:8545` (defualts to capability = 'full') in order to connect to an Ethereum node running on your host machine.
 You can replace this with anything else in `docker-compose.yaml`.

 > **Note for Linux users:** On Linux, `host.docker.internal` is not
 > currently supported.
 Instead, you will have to replace it with the